 Important: READ ALL INSTRUCTIONS, WATCH A REPAIR VIDEO AND TEST NEW SCREEN BEFORE Installing

-Test the LCD / Digitizer Screen BEFORE installing in device
+Test the LCD / Digitizer Screen BEFORE installing/closing up device

 Steps to follow:

 - Do not remove protective screen film/ cover

 - Attach the flex cable from the new LCD or digitizer screen to your phone or tablet.

 - Ensure the flex cables are seated correctly with a "clicking sound".
 Start at one end of the connector and use a gentle rocking motion while you work your way to the other end.
 (IMPORTANT: DO NOT BEND - CABLE IS VERY FRAGILE)

 - WARNING - Do not press the left and upper corners of the screen, otherwise it may cause lines on the screen.